eric-tang40/messagingApp/README.md

 3. Configure the Python Module and Create a Virtual Environment
    - Note: Do not reuse an already existing virtual environment.
-   - Note: Do not use `python -m venv venv` to create the venv -> the setup is more involved.
+   - Note: Do not use `python -m venv venv` to create the venv.
     1. First, navigate to **File -> Project Structure -> Modules**.
 Verify that a module named 'python_backend' already exists.
 Click on it.
     2. Go to **Dependencies**.
 You will need to set the <mark>Module SDK</mark>.
 Click on it and select `Add Python SDK from disk...`.
     3. Make sure **New Environment** is selected.